zigpy/zigpy-znp/TOOLS.md

 zigpy-znp, and a complete low-level NVRAM backup of the device.

 ### Network backup (beta)

+**This feature is pre-release and available only in zigpy-znp installed the Git repo's `dev` branch**

 A high-level and stack-agnostic backup of your device's network data using the [Open Coordinator Backup Format](https://github.com/zigpy/open-coordinator-backup/) allows you to snapshot the device state and move your network between any supported